ximenahan/NikaCP/README.md

 - Reduce complexity in onboarding, tracking, and scaling new tenants.
 - Maintain operational transparency and security using AWS-native services.

-This solution helps organizations avoid reinventing foundational infrastructure, so engineering teams can spend less time on DevOps overhead and more time building valuable user features.
+This solution helps avoid reinventing foundational infrastructure, so engineering teams can spend less time on DevOps overhead and more time building valuable user features.

 ---